dd482IT/DUCTF2023-Write-Ups/web/grades_grades_grades/README.md

 ```
 SECRET_KEY = secrets.token_hex(32)
 ```
-2. The token creation did not have any validation on the data.
-This was the key.
+2. The token creation did not have any validation on the data coming from the request.
+This was the vulnerability.

 The POST request for registration was passing these variables.
 ```